 OR STRATEGIC CHOICE?

 There is an important dividing line in the literature on terrorism between researchers who primarily see terrorism as a phenomenon, and researchers who consider terrorism mainly as a strategy.
-If one terrorism as a phenomenon,
+If one regards terrorism as a phenomenon,

 (Page 254)

 and especially as a symptom of another, greater problem, it is natural to seek for deeper and more fundamental causes of terrorism.
-If you consider terrorism mainly as strategy or tactics, it becomes more relevant to enquire under which circumstances it likely that individuals or groups will turn to this type of tactic.
+If you consider terrorism mainly as strategy or tactics, it becomes more relevant to enquire under which circumstances it is likely that individuals or groups will turn to this type of tactic.
 In both instances, the investigation can be directed equally well at society as at the individual: at political, social, economic or structural problems which give rise to terrorism on the one hand, or at individual motivation on the other.
 That yields four types of explanation, as shown in the table below.